07Vaishnavi-Singh/07Vaishnavi-Singh/README.md

 <h2 align="left">Hi 👋!
-My name is Vaiz_07 and I'm an undergrad as IIT Roorkee building and breaking stuff in blockchain.</h2>
+My name is Vaiz_07 and I'm an undergrad at IIT Roorkee building and breaking stuff in blockchain.</h2>

 ###